African Things To Do

 Aïr Mountains & Ténéré Desert (UNESCO)

 The Aïr and Ténéré Natural Reserves are a UNESCO-listed protected area known for dramatic desert scenery and unique ecosystems.
-This is a “big nature” destination that requires expert planning and local knowledge.
+This is “big nature” travel that requires expert planning, reliable support, and realistic timing.

 • Best experiences